PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 The caveat here is that too small of change can slow your team down.
 Since running A/B tests take time, if you're constantly testing small changes, it will take longer to ship large, meaningful changes.

 A good rule of thumb to know if your change is too small is if it's unlikely to impact user behavior significantly.
-To help inform this decision, you can use qualitative data from user research or quantitative data from existing logging or previous A/B tests.
+You can use qualitative data from user research or quantitative data from existing logging, or previous A/B tests, to inform this decision

 ### 4. A sufficiently large sample size of users

-A large sample size for your test ensures the *statistical significance* of your results i.e., if you can be confident that your results are not due to chance, but rather a true effect of the changes you made.
+A large sample size for your test ensures the *statistical significance* of your results – i.e. if you can be confident your results are due to changes you made, rather than random chance.

-To know whether your change is large enough, you'll need to know:
+To know whether your sample size is large enough, you'll need to know:

 1. **The current conversion rate for your metric.** This is the percentage of users who performed the desired action (e.g., make a purchase, sign up) out of the total number of eligible users.

-2. **Your "minimum detectable effect"** i.e., the smallest change in the conversion rate that you want to detect.
+2. **Your "minimum detectable effect".** The smallest change in the conversion rate that you want to detect.
 The smaller the change, the larger the sample size you'll need.

 3. **Your desired level of confidence.** The industry standard is 95%.